 If you see a room with a monster, close the door and walk away if you can.
 Animals and most mindless creatures cannot open doors.
 You can see whether a monster can open a door by examining it in target mode.

-If you have a higher speed than the monster (which you can see by examining it), you can simply walk away from it instead of fighting.
-If the monster is faster than you, you have to use another method.
+If you are faster than the monster (you can see this by examining the monster), you can simply walk away from it instead of fighting.
+If the monster is as fast or faster than you (which you will find is the case most of the time), you have to use another method.

 A blinking ‘!’ means that you can hear a monster, and if you can hear it behind a door it usually means that it is big and strong (bigger monsters make more noise).
 Consider leaving the door for later unless you are strong and with high HP.
 Especially if you can hear more than one monster, or if you can hear it even when it is far from the door.